 2. Steamboat Springs, Colorado

-- Best Ski Resorts in town: Steamboat ski resort
+- Best Ski Resort in town: Steamboat Ski Resort

 - Reasons to Visit: Steamboat Ski Resort dubs itself “Ski Town USA” and rightfully so.
 It is home to Ski Haus, the largest ski shop in America, and has 165 named trails, over 20 lifts, 6 terrain parks, and a vertical drop of more than 3,500 feet.

 - Other attractions: While you’re here, check out the Old Town Hot Springs, Fish Creek Falls, Yampa River Botanic Park, and Steamboat Art Museum.
 You can also experience the town’s Strings Music Festival (held in late March), or get a little cheeky with the adults-only Strawberry Hot Springs Park.

 Nestled in the northwest corner of Colorado, Steamboat Springs is an off-the-beaten-path type of winter destination.

 It’s an authentic mountain town with western hospitality.

 Although Colorado has numerous other ski resorts, Steamboat receives more snow than any other ski destination in Colorado, making it one of the best places to ski in the US.

 So if you’re after the so-called champagne powder only found in Colorado, there’s no place better to visit than Steamboat which gets about 350 inches of this “powder” each year.